brassgecko/GeckoShopLTD/info.md

 {%- if lootboxes == true -%}
-You'll also notice that you'll get a message from the bot about a lootbox.
-You can open this lootbox by using the `!openlootbox` command, as well as check the number of lootboxes you have with `!lootboxes`.
-You'll always get a new lootbox everyday.
+My bot will also pester you about lootboxes.
+Check if you have one by typing `!lootboxes` and open one with `!openlootbox`
 {%- endif -%}

 <br/>
 ## What is Karma?

-Karma is a system that modifies the number of coins you earn.
-Beneficial events will raise your karma, harmful events will lower it, and anything neutral -may- raise your karma, depending on how I have the settings for the current scenario.
+Karma is a system that adjusts the number of coins you earn.
+Higher karma, more coins!
+Beneficial events will raise your karma, harmful events will lower it, and anything neutral -may- raise your karma, depending on my settings for the current scenario.
 BE WARNED!
 Your karma CAN go negative to the point that it begins draining your coins away, at which point you rely on my mercy or the generosity of other vieweres for a chance to recover.
 Plan your evils carefully!

 {%- if puppeteer -%}